webprofusion/certify-docs/docs/commandline.md

 - `certify importcsv` : import managed certificates from a CSV file.
 See [CSV Import](csv-import.md) for more details

 The `certify add` and `certify remove` commands can be used to add or remove domains from an existing managed certificate or create a new managed certificate.
 You can find the correct managed certificate ID in the app under _Certificate > Advanced > Actions > Managed Certificate Reference Id_ (e.g. `a02e3afe-49ba-470a-83e5-2e397aa946eb:1`).
+The remove command accepts `any` as the managed cert id to remove the matching domains from any managed certificates.

 These will not request/renew the actual certificate unless you append `--perform-request` to the end of the command.
 These commands assume the same domain validation settings are being used for all domains on the same managed certificate:

-- `certify remove <managed cert id> domain1.test.com;domain2.test.com` : remove one or more certificates from the configuration of a managed certificate.
+- `certify remove <managed cert id, or any> domain1.test.com;domain2.test.com` : remove one or more certificates from the configuration of a managed certificate.
 If removing a domain will mean there are zero domains remaining on the certificate then the managed certificate will be removed completely.

 - `certify add <managed cert id, or new> domain1.test.com;domain2.test.com` : add one or more additional domains to the configuration of a managed certificate. e.g. `certify add new example.com`

 - `certify add new domain1.test.com;domain2.test.com --template C:\Temp\managedcert-template.json` : add new managed cert with given domain, using a template (json exported from an existing managed cert).

 :::info using templates
 Templates are an advanced feature intended only for users who require managed certificate automation with non-default challenge configuration (e.g. DNS validation).

 To generate a template:
 - Use `certify list --json output.json` to export your managed certificates as JSON